makersacademy/takeaway-challenge/docs/review.md

 # where dummy_messager might be a test double for example
 ```

+[TODO: should we prefer `messager = Messager`, particularly if there is no state associated with that entity?]

 ## Separation of Concerns
 Applications generally comprise a number of *concerns*.
 For example, pure business logic is a concern; interacting with the user (UI) is a concern; persisting data to a file or database is a concern; and so on.
 Generally, as well as having a single responsibility, a class should only be involved in one concern (which kind of follows, right?).

 To this end, a class that contains pure business logic should not also be concerned with the User Interface or presentation logic.
 If your business logic class uses `puts` statements to communicate with the user, then it has poor separation of concerns.
 Business logic objects should return other objects and status indicators that can be translated in a separate presentation layer into user-friendly messages and interactions.
 This means our business logic is not constrained to a particular output representation.

 Separation of concerns leads to some very powerful design patterns such as Model View Controller (MVC), which we will meet in Week 4.

+[code example?]

 ## Design for Single Responsibility Principle